Cataract Surgery

 Can both eyes be done at the same time?

-No, the eyes should not be done at the same time because it is an invasive surgery.
+No. The eyes should not be done at the same time because it is an invasive surgery.
 The doctor wants to make certain the operative eye is healing correctly before proceeding with the second eye.
-The first eye to be done is usually the patient’s non-dominant eye or worst cataract.
+The non-dominant eye or worst cataract is usually done first.

 How long does the procedure last?